$0 Arkansas Dispute Letter Starter Kit

 How to Document IEP Violations in Arkansas Without an Advocate

-If your Arkansas school district is violating your child's IEP and you want to force accountability without hiring a special education advocate at $100 to $275 per hour, the answer is systematic documentation.
+If your Arkansas school district is violating your child's IEP and you want to force accountability without hiring a special education advocate at $100 to $200 per hour, the answer is systematic documentation.
 In Arkansas, the burden of proof in a due process hearing rests on the parent under the Supreme Court's Schaffer v.
 Weast decision.
 You must prove by a preponderance of the evidence that the district denied your child a Free Appropriate Public Education.
-Without a documented paper trail, you lose — even if the district clearly violated the IEP.
+Without a documented paper trail, proving the violation becomes much harder — even if the district clearly violated the IEP.
 The documentation system described here is what advocates and attorneys build for their clients.
 You can build it yourself.

 Why Documentation Wins IEP Disputes in Arkansas